islamnabil/Skate_or_Die/README.md

 # Skate or Die

-Webdite "Front-end" using Bootstrap 4 gridSystem and components .
+Website "Front-end" using Bootstrap 4 gridSystem and components .